-India is known as the home of spices and boasts of a long history of trading with the ancient civilisations of Rome and China.
-Indian spices are the most sought-after globally, given their exquisite aroma, texture and taste.
+India is known as the home of spices and boasts of a long history of trading with the ancient civilizations of Rome and China.
+Indian spices are the most sought-after globally, given their exquisite aroma, texture, and taste.
 India has the largest domestic market for spices in the world.

 Of the 109 varieties of spices listed by the International Organisation for Standardisation (ISO), the country produces more than 65.
 The varying climatic conditions in India provide ample scope for the cultivation of a variety of spices.
 Almost all Indian states produce spices, with the total area under spice cultivation pegged at around 3.15 million hectares.

-India commands a formidable position in world spice trade.
+India commands a formidable position in the world spice trade.

 - India is a prominent producer of different spice oils and oleoresins from spices of various grades.

-- Over the years, the Indian spice community has evolved and matured as a technology-led, quality-conscious, customer-centric and market-driven industry.
-This makeover has led to a rapidly growing variety of value-added spices in ground, crushed, cracked, blended, dehydrated forms in bulk, in brine and in consumer packs (curry mixes, natural food colours, spice extracts, mint oils, menthol crystals, menthol powder and several spice-based industrial raw materials).
+- Over the years, the Indian spice community has evolved and matured as a technology-led, quality-conscious, customer-centric, and market-driven industry.
+This makeover has led to a rapidly growing variety of value-added spices in-ground, crushed, cracked, blended, dehydrated forms in bulk, in brine and in consumer packs (curry mixes, natural food colors, spice extracts, mint oils, menthol crystals, menthol powder, and several space-based industrial raw materials).
 Indian spice oils and oleoresins continue to dominate the international processed food market.

 - In recent years, organic farming has gained considerable importance.
 The spices produced from this type of farming are without any harmful ingredients.
-Organic farming ensures that the spices keep their inherent taste, aroma and other health benefits intact.
-Exports of spices have been significantly increased due to the major shift of farming practices to organic methods.
+Organic farming ensures that the spices keep their inherent taste, aroma, and other health benefits intact.
+The exports of spices have been significantly increased due to the major shift of farming practices to organic methods.

 Major consuming countries of Indian spices like America and members of the EU have strict quality compliance norms.
-Indian exporters have been successful in complying with such strict quality stipulations with the help of various quality improvement programmes initiated by the Spices Board.
+Indian exporters have been successful in complying with such strict quality stipulations with the help of various quality improvement programs initiated by the Spices Board.
 The Board has launched special industrial parks for processing and value addition of spices and spice products called spices parks.
-The spices are regionally divided with a very well-conceived approach with integrated operations for cultivation, post harvesting, processing for value addition, packaging, storage and exports of spices and spice products which adhere to the quality specifications of the consuming countries.
+The spices are regionally divided with a very well-conceived approach with integrated operations for cultivation, post-harvesting, processing for value addition, packaging, storage, and exports of spices and spice products that adhere to the quality specifications of the consuming countries.

-The basic objective behind the conceptualisation of the spice parks has been the provision of common infrastructural facilities for both post-harvest activities and processing of spices and spice products along with backward integration by providing rural employment.
+The basic objective behind the conceptualization of the spice parks has been the provision of common infrastructural facilities for both post-harvest activities and the processing of spices and spice products along with backward integration by providing rural employment.
 The spice parks have processing facilities which are at par with international standards where the products undergo cleaning, grading, sorting, grinding, packing and warehousing.
 Educative services are also provided to the farming and trading communities at the park.
-Training programmes providing information on Good Agricultural Practices (GAP), post harvest operations, advanced processing practices, global food safety and quality standards are disseminated to farmers.
-The spice parks ensure a better pricing for the products as they help in shortening the channels in the supply chain system.
-Farmers can utilise the facilities provided at the spice parks to help them improve the quality of their products and sell directly to the exporters.
+Training programs providing information on Good Agricultural Practices (GAP), post-harvest operations, advanced processing practices, global food safety, and quality standards are disseminated to farmers.
+The spice parks ensure better pricing for the products as they help in shortening the channels in the supply chain system.
+Farmers can utilize the facilities provided at the spice parks to help them improve the quality of their products and sell directly to the exporters.